farirpgs/fari-app/lib/games/Fate.md

 # Spending Fate Points

 Spend fate points to:

--Invoke an aspect
+- Invoke an aspect
--Power a stunt
+- Power a stunt
--Refuse a compel
+- Refuse a compel
--Declare a story detail
+- Declare a story detail

 ---